John L. Fellure, Alliance, Ohio

-ALLIANCE, Ohio (MyValleyTributes) – John L. Fellure, age 80, of Alliance passed away peacefully at his home surrounded by his loving family.
+ALLIANCE, Ohio (MyValleyTributes) – John L. Fellure, age 80, of Alliance passed away Thursday, August 11, 2022 peacefully at his home, surrounded by his loving family.

-He was born October 12, 1941, to the late Willars and Leulla (Sprigs) Fellure.
+He was born October 12, 1941, to the late Willard and Leulla (Sprigs) Fellure.

 John graduated from East Liverpool High School.